The Athletic:

 Focus States for the Medium

 Mobile is touch.
 TV is D-pad.
-I designed the same interactive affordances for both, tuned to their physics.
+The same interactive affordances, tuned to two completely different physics.

-On mobile, tap targets respect 44pt minimums and haptic feedback signals engagement.
-On TV, every focusable element scales up 110%, picks up a 2pt accent glow, and adds a subtle elevation shadow — a remote's focus ring made visible from ten feet away.
+On mobile: 44pt tap targets, haptic feedback.
+On TV: every focusable element scales up 110%, picks up a 2pt accent glow, adds elevation shadow, a remote's focus ring made visible from ten feet away.

-Same interaction model, two different rendering layers.
-That's what cross-platform systems design actually looks like.
+Same interaction model, two rendering layers.
+That's what cross-platform systems design actually looks like in practice, not in a principle document.

 Editorial Chrome as Product